 For the first time in history, all of humanity is interconnected.
 Imagine the impact of that.

-This is a podcast for social geeks in the prime of life who watch the news with a gnawing feeling of emptiness.
-It is one mind’s attempt to find answers to the most ridiculously big questions: Who are we?
+This is a podcast for social geeks and seekers who watch the news with a gnawing feeling of emptiness.
+It is an attempt to find answers to the most ridiculously big questions: Who are we?
 Where do we come from?
 Where are we going?

 Pretentious?
 You bet.